guojiyao/train-CRF-RNN/README.md

 python convert_labels.py labels/ list.txt converted_labels/ # OPTIONAL
 ```

-Then we decide which classes we are interested in and specify them in *filter_images.py* (on [line 15](https://github.com/martinkersner/train-CRF-RNN/blob/master/filter_images.py#L15) there is set *bird*, *bottle* and *chair* class).
+Then we decide which classes we are interested in and specify them in *filter_images.py* (on [line 15](https://github.com/stoneyang/train-CRF-RNN/blob/stoneyang/filter_images.py#L18) there is set the 20 classes).
 This script will create several text files (which list images containing our desired classes) named correspondingly to selected classes.
 Each file has the same structure as *list.txt*.
 In a case of experimenting with different classes it would be wise to generate those image list for all classes from dataset.

 You should be aware that if an image label is composed from more than one class in which we are interested in, that image will be always assigned to a class with lower id.
 This behavior could potentionally cause a problem if dataset consists of many images with the same label couples.
 However, this doesn't count for *background* class.